-- 1. Developing a comprehensive tool, "Global Analytics for Bridge Management" [GABM] and Global Analytics for Resilience and Risk Management [GARM].
-These tools aim to evaluate the boundaries of resilience of aging, deteriorated bridges in high-risk zones for natural hazards.
-To evaluate the ability of the bridge to withstand from such natural hazard events. - 2.
-Evaluate the effectiveness of Global Analytics for Bridge Management [GABM] and Global Analytics for Resilience and Risk Management [GARM] in enhancing the resilience of aging bridges against natural hazards.
+- 1. Developing comprehensive tools: "Global Analytics for Bridge Management" [GABM] and Global Analytics for Resilience and Risk Management [GARM].
+These tools aim to assess the resilience limits of aging and deteriorated bridges in high-risk zones for natural hazards and evaluating the bridges' ability to withstand such events. - Evaluate the effectiveness of Global Analytics for Bridge Management [GABM] and Global Analytics for Resilience and Risk Management [GARM] in enhancing the resilience of ageing bridges against natural hazards.
 To provide practical insights for integrating resilience into strategic planning and resource allocation for sustainable and safe transportation infrastructure.